 On April 10, 1852 Dunn deeded the property to Jesus Machado for $3,000.

-Machedo began the long and expensive process to register the property, and took out several mortgages as a result.
-He tore down the structure built by Subria and built the first two rooms, made from Adobe bricks, that exists today.
+Machado began the long and expensive process to register the property, and took out several mortgages as a result.
+He built the first two rooms, made from Adobe bricks, that exists today.
 He was from a well known family that owned other land grants.
 This was during the Gold Rush and he made a lot of money selling cattle to miners.

 At that time, the structure had and over lapping thatched roof and a dirt floor pounded flat with rugs covering the dirt.
 The walls are 3 feet thick.
 The rooms were mostly used as bedrooms and living quarters.
 Cooking was done outside.
 He created the first irrigation system by damming the Buena Vista Creek, creating a reservoir, and dug wells.
 Machado was married and had two sons born on the ranch.